andrescosta/jobico-cloud/README.md

             Specify the number of worker nodes to be added.
 The default value is 1.
      --dry-run
             Update the dabases, kubeconfigs, and certificates but does not create the actual cluster.
 This option is useful for debugging.
-     --force
-            If new nodes were added previously, this parameter force the execution of this command.
      --debug [ s | d ]
             Enable the debug mode.
        s: displays basic information.